 Notwithstanding the approval of his family, he took the risk and chose the field of hairstyling.
-Every known person he thought would help him achieving his goal cast him away in his earlier days of struggle.
-Now, he had so many things to take care of by own.
-He had to manage his finances by himself, leave his swanky lifestyle, and manage his time to be more productive and so on.
+Every known person he thought would help him achieve his goal, cast him away in his earlier days of struggle.
+Now, he had so many things to take care of by himself.
+He had to manage his finances, leave his swanky lifestyle, and manage his time to be more productive and so on.

 En Route to Success

-After spending a year in Dar Salon, he then moved up to Toni & Guy as an assistance, which was the only goal he had in mind right from the day he began his hairstyling career.
+After spending a year in Dar Salon, he then moved up to Toni & Guy as an assistant, which was the only goal he had in mind right from the day he began his hairstyling career.
 Afterwards, he joined Sylvie’s Designer Salon where he honed his skills and never looked back.
-Joining Sylvie’s has proved stepping stone in his life where he gained confidence, groomed himself and made himself qualified enough to make it to any prominent salons across the country.
+Joining Sylvie’s proved to be a stepping stone in his life where he gained confidence, groomed himself and became qualified enough to make it to any prominent salons across the country.
 Next, he enrolled himself as a hairstylist in Tony & Guy Hair Salon that almost every other hairdresser aims to achieve, which, according to him, was apparently his greatest accomplishment.

 Although he started earning handsome money, his parents and kin still were not happy with his choice of profession.
 While refreshing those harsh memories where he had to face the discourtesy of his beloved ones, Vipin says, “I have been in the industry for almost 5 years, but still, I couldn’t convince my parents to let me do what I am good at.”
 While he sometimes feels blue of recalling such moments, he is still content with what he has achieved so far.
 When asked about how he sees himself today, Vipin proudly says, “I am more than satisfied with what I have made so far.
 I am proud of myself that having so many obstacles and barriers in my road to success, I did not stop and proved those people wrong who used to laugh at me.”
 Today, Vipin enjoys what he has achieved so far and still working hard for his future goals.